 Now that the kids are back to school, it’s time for me (Mimi) to play.
 It’s been a while since I’ve had the time to sip my morning coffee, nibble on a butter croissant, read the news, bookmarked blogs and even some magazines.
 But one glance at the autumn colours on our kitchen table is all it takes for me to surrender to my cooking instincts.
-Thanks to my friend Dania’s latest pumpkin offerings (see this post), I got inspired to make something creative.
+Thanks to my friend Dania’s latest pumpkin offerings (see this post), I got inspired to make something creative… enter this pumpkin gnocchi recipe.
 I took out the potato peeler, one egg, nutmeg, flour and turned my workplace into a Jackson Pollock playground.

-What better way to enjoy the start of the fall season than with pumpkin gnocchi.
+What better way to enjoy the start of the fall season than with a pumpkin gnocchi recipe.
 These little orange pillows are so delicious with a sweet nutty aftertaste, to be devoured with a rich Saint-Nectaire cheese sauce.
 It’s the cheese that reminds me most of autumn, with its hazelnut and mushroom hints.
 Another reason to love France!
 Let’s start the season and indulge.

 - 500 g pumpkin/ 1 pound

 - A good pinch of salt and pepper

 For the sauce:

 - 150 g Saint-Nectaire cheese/ 1/2 cup (you can replace this with any of your favourite cheese)

 - Peel and deseed pumpkin, slice in medium-sized cubes and cook in salted boiling water for 15 minutes or until pumpkin is tender.
 Purée pumpkin in a food processor until smooth (or with a potato masher), return to pan and dry-out the mash for a few minutes.
 Set aside to cool for 10 minutes.